3mdeb/news-and-ideas/blog/content/post/2021-10-10-optiplex-dasharo.md

 ## Open Security Training 2

-All these possibilities, open source firmware and security features makes the Dell OptiPlex 7010 / 9010 a first class citizen secure workstation.
+All these possibilities, open source firmware and security features, makes the Dell OptiPlex 7010 / 9010 a first class citizen secure workstation.
 It has been recognized by [Xeno Kovah](https://twitter.com/XenoKovah), a former Apple firmware security architect, as an excellent training platform for teaching